quickfox123/cachedemos/README.md

 * Spring Boot
 * Spring Caching abstraction/annotations with Redis Cache Server

+### Repository Consists of 3 components
+* config-server to Server the configuration to the cache-service
+* config-repo to store the configuration for the service and
+* cache-service - demo service which uses Spring Caching annotations with Redis Cache Server

 ### Requirement is the refresh/update the expiration values of different caches used in the application at runtime without recycling the application.
 * The expiration values are provided in yaml format and
 * externalied in a git based config repo   and served via Spring Cloud Config Server.